renatoliveira/finalproject/README.md

 _Multiple sales representatives can be assigned to the same zip code territory.
 If this is the case, use a random function to select one of the assigned sales representatives_

 Now this changes a bit the assignment process.
 We'll need to query the available users and randomly assign then.
 It isn't explicit if we should query users with a given profile, role, permission set or custom permission.
 For now, we'll query all active users.
 One can change the requirements as necessary in a real scenario.

+## Requirement #4

+_Three sales representatives at most can be assigned to a single zip code.
+Display an error if a user attempts to associate another sales representative to a zip code._

+The assignment tells us to check if a user is trying to own more than three `Territory__c` records.
+We'll create a validation logic on a new trigger handler, on the custom territory object.
+Instead of querying all the related records and all the users, we'll use aggregation to get the territory count per user using the `AggregateResult` query result object.